+For the year ended December 31, 2020, related party expenses included \$8.2 million in management and incentive fees due to our Manager pursuant to the Management Agreement, which consisted of \$7.3 million in management fees and \$0.8 million in incentive fees.
+For the year ended December 31, 2020, related party expenses also included \$3.7 million for our share of allocable general and administrative expenses for which we were required to reimburse our Manager pursuant to the Management Agreement.
 For the year ended December 31, 2019, related party expenses included \$7.4 million in management and incentive fees due to our Manager pursuant to the Management Agreement, which consisted of \$6.3 million in management fees and \$1.1 million in incentive fees.
 For the year ended December 31, 2019, related party expenses also included \$3.0 million for our share of allocable general and administrative expenses for which we were required to reimburse our Manager pursuant to the Management Agreement.
-For the year ended December 31, 2018, related party expenses included \$7.4 million in management and incentive fees due to our Manager pursuant to the Management Agreement, which consisted of \$6.3 million in management fees and \$1.2 million in incentive fees.
-For the year ended December 31, 2018, related party expenses included \$7.4 million in incentive fees.
-For the year ended December 31, 2018, related party expenses also included \$3.6 million for our share of allocable general and administrative expenses for which we were required to reimburse our Manager pursuant to the Management Agreement.
-The management and incentive fees due to our Manager pursuant to the Management Agreement.
-The management and incentive fees due to our Manager were relatively consistent for both periods.
-The decrease in general and administrative expenses due to our Manager for the year ended December 31, 2019 compared to the year ended December 31, 2018 primarily relates to a decrease in the percentage of time allocated to us by employees of our Manager due to changes in transaction activity year over year.
+The increase in management fees for the year ended December 31, 2020 compared to the year ended December 31, 2019 primarily relates to an increase in our stockholders' equity for the year ended December 31, 2020 as a result of the public offering of 4,600,000 shares of our common stock in January 2020, which generated net proceeds of approximately \$72.9 million.
+The decrease in incentive fees for the year ended December 31, 2020 compared to the year ended December 31, 2019 primarily relates to our Core Earnings (as defined below) for the twelve months ended December 31, 2020 exceeding the 8% minimum return by a lower margin than the twelve months ended December 31, 2019.
+"Core Earnings" is defined in the Management Agreement as GAAP net income (loss) computed in accordance with GAAP, excluding non-cash equity compensation expense, the incentive fee, depreciation and amortization (to the extent that any of our target investments are structured as debt and we foreclose on any properties underlying such debt), any unrealized gains, losses or other non-cash items recorded in net income (loss) for the period, regardless of whether such items are included in other comprehensive income or loss, or in net income (loss), and one-time events pursuant to changes in GAAP and certain non-cash charges after discussions between our Manager and our independent directors and after approval by a majority of our independent directors.
+The increase in allocable general and administrative expenses due to our Manager for the year ended December 31, 2020 compared to the year ended December 31, 2019 primarily relates to an increase in the percentage of time allocated to us by employees of our Manager due to changes in transaction activity year over year.